 Each has its strengths and weaknesses; though none of them offer a complete all-around set of strengths or be specific, they are not so good as to justify selecting one of them as your phone case.

 Why?
-Well, I believe that the best material for making phone cases must meet two fundamental requirements: durability and lightness, and hopefully, you agree with me?
+Well, I believe that the best material for making phone cases must meet two fundamental requirements: durability and lightness.

 3. Aramid fiber could be the best phone case material

-Aramid fiber is a futuristic material, five times stronger than steel but just as light, with excellent heat resistance.
-It has been used in AeroSpace, Racing Vehicles, and Body Armor.
+Aramid fiber is a futuristic material, five times stronger than steel but five times lighter, with excellent heat resistance.
+It's commonly used in Aerospace, Racing Vehicles, and Body Armor.
 Besides, unlike carbon fiber cases that may block your phone signals dramatically, this material does not have any impact on your phone’s signal at all.

 Let’s just do a quick check of our material criteria against Aramid Fiber.